slaclab/pydm-tutorial/docs/source/action/designer_inline.rst

     * That the :ref:`Python environment <PythonEnv>` is set.
     * That all :ref:`three IOCs <IOCS>` are running.

-For this screen we will want to present to the user useful information to operate the motors but also provide a way for them to access other parameters considered **Expert**.
-Also, to ensure that we can re-use this screen into other displays, it will be necessary to use :ref:`Macros` in this screen that will later be replaced by the proper information depending on each motor.
+For this screen we will want to present useful information to the user to operate the motors, and also provide a way for them to access other parameters considered **Expert**.
+To make this screen re-usable in other displays, it will be necessary to use :ref:`Macros` that will later be replaced by the proper information for each motor.

 The finished result will look like this: